Pilot-1928/Techies/README.md

 - id – Displays user ID and group ID information.
 - cd – Changes the current directory.
 - ls – Lists files and directories in the current directory.
 - touch – Creates a new empty file.
+Can also modify and update a file.
+If it exists, it will update the timestamp of the last modification.
 - echo – Prints text or variables to the terminal.
+Shows the arguments you input (Anything you put after a command)
 - cat – Displays the contents of a file.
 - file – Shows the type of a file.
 - cp – Copies files or directories.